opentechinstitute/commotion-winmesh/README.md

 1. Install pyinstaller via pip: `pip install pyinstaller`

-We also depend on the [winreg](http://docs.python.org/2/library/_winreg.html) and [ctypes](http://docs.python.org/2/library/ctypes.html) Python extensions, but these are built into Python 2.7.

 ###olsrd.conf
-- Paths to plugins must be specified relative to olsrd.exe.
-For now, it's easiest to put the olsrd.exe and the plugin dll files in with the main script.
+- Paths to plugins must be specified relative to `olsrd.exe`.
+We keep `olsrd.exe` and all the plugin `.dll` files in the `olsrd` subdirectory.
-- In general, you can also specify the olsrd.conf you want in the invocation.
-Give an invalid invocation and olsrd.exe will provide help.
-For now, the main script references the olsrd.conf file locally.
-Normally it would go in
-\Windows
+- The main script generates a new `[ssid].olsrd.conf` file locally for each profile.
+To make changes for all profiles, edit `templates/olsrd.conf.py`.